Calibrated Test-Time Guidance for Bayesian Inference: Experiments

 \subsection{Bayesian Inference Benchmark}

 In this experiment, we evaluate a diverse collection of diffusion guidance methods on a benchmark of Bayesian inverse problems proposed by \citet{lueckmann2021benchmarking}.
-This benchmark is designed to test methods on their distributional fit of the true Bayesian posterior $p(x \mid y)$ at varying computational budgets.
+This benchmark is designed to test methods on their fit to the true Bayesian posterior $p(x \mid y)$ at varying computational budgets.
 To this end, the benchmark provides reference samples from the true posterior.

-For the diffusion posterior $p(x \mid x_t)$ in \cref{eq:reparameterization-estimator,eq:reinforce-estimator} as well as for the posterior mean $\EE[x \mid x_t]$ in \cref{eq:tweedie-estimator,eq:noisy-tweedie-estimator}, we leverage closed-form expressions from the true prior $p(x)$ of these tasks (see \cref{app:bayesian-inference-tasks}).
-This is possible because the prior distributions are not learned, but standard distributions such as normal and uniform.
+For the diffusion posterior $p(x \mid x_t)$ in \cref{eq:reparameterization-estimator,eq:reinforce-estimator} as well as for the posterior mean $\EE[x \mid x_t]$ in \cref{eq:tweedie-estimator,eq:noisy-tweedie-estimator}, we leverage closed-form expressions from the true prior $p(x)$ of these tasks (see Section~\ref{app:bayesian-inference-tasks}).
+This is possible because the prior distributions are analytic expressions such as normal and uniform distributions.
 This makes the experiments blazingly fast: A single inference takes on the order of milliseconds.

 \Cref{fig:sbi-c2st} shows how both our gradient-free and gradient-based estimators improve their C2ST towards the optimal value of $0.5$ as the compute budget is increased.
-Other test-time guidance methods generally do not improve performance with more compute, and converge to a suboptimal distribution.
+Other test-time guidance methods generally do not improve performance with more compute.

 Additionally, \cref{tab:sbi} shows the best classifier score for each method over all hyperparameters.
 The gradient-free method achieves the best distributional fit for every task by far compared to all other test-time guidance methods.
 We also evaluate against a collection of likelihood-free methods that rely only on samples $y^{(i)} \mid x$ and a target $y$, instead of an exact likelihood $p(y \mid x)$.
 Our CBG method also outperforms these likelihood-free methods on average.